 Come and spend a week learning, serving, and creating hope in the vibrantly multicultural and urban community of Denver on a week Urban Plunge.
-DenUM and the Urban Education program are committed to the community we serve and are constantly seeking to improve the lives of our clients.
+St. Francis Center and the Urban Education program are committed to the community we serve and are constantly seeking to improve the lives of our clients.
 We therefore offer an educated and realistic perspective on how to combat poverty.

 Our flexible program allows for groups to serve in areas where they feel compelled and to learn about topics that interest them.
 Week-long Urban Plunges allow for groups to dig deep, to inspire conversations about what poverty looks like, to change attitudes and understandings, and most importantly to love and serve the community of Denver.

 Transform your life by becoming an advocate for compassion and justice so that you will be able to better serve your own community.
 We hope that this will be a starting point in your mission to inspire hope, transform lives, and work to end poverty.

 Each group’s itinerary is designed based on the day and time of arrival and the length of the stay.
 A typical week-long Urban Plunge might look like this: